semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 There is also an alternative way of getting the count by using the groupby function.
 This function will group the whole data table according to the different values found in the Region column, and since we are interested in the counting of countries, we extract only the Country columns and use the count function to give us the total count.

-Now that we crunch the numbers, let's put them in a plot.
+Now that we crunch the numbers let's put them in a plot.

 ```python